Vikaspogu/custom-ansible-ee/README.md

-# Homelab Ansible Execution Image Builder
+# Custom Ansible Execution Environment

 This repository is to build a custom execution image for managing SOPS secrets, OPNSense router in Ansible Automation platform.